juliesymons/juliesymons/docs/README.md

       }
     )

-The Cog debugger wraps the compute graph, emulating the embedding of the graph in an application.
-Note that applications may create and control multiple ComputeGraphs if desired, but ComputeGraphs may not be nested.
+The Cog debugger wraps the `computeGraph`, emulating the embedding of the graph in an application.
+Note that applications may create and control multiple compute graphs if desired, but compute graphs may not be nested.
 In the above code, the `import libcog._` statement provides your program access to all Cog functionality.
 The `import cogdebugger._` gives access to the Cog debugger.

-This application contains a two-dimensional scalar field named `counter`.
+This application contains a two-dimensional `ScalarField` named `counter`.
 If you compile and run the above application, you will see a window that looks like this:

 ![](./media/image3.png)

-The blue box in the upper left labeled “counter” is the graphical representation of the field named “counter” in the code.
+The blue box in the upper left labeled “counter” is the graphical representation of the field named `counter` in the code.
 The box label text “counter” is taken from the variable name of the field in the code.
 Clicking on the blue box will cause a window to open which displays the current state of that field as a grayscale image: